 Communication has developed, formed, and transformed our society for centuries.
 Without the development of communication, we most likely wouldn’t be where we are today.
 In essence, communication is one of the foundations of creation.

-At its core, communication is defined as the imparting or exchanging of information by speaking, writing, or using some other medium.
-Communication, in itself, is done successfully when the receiver conveys or shares the ideas and feelings behind the message.
+At its core, communication is the imparting or exchanging of information by speaking, writing, or using some other medium.
+Communication is when the receiver conveys or shares the ideas and feelings behind the message.

 According to Skills You Need, there are complexities to communication.
-The interpretation of messages could be perceived differently, thus leading to different feelings than the intended meaning of the message.
-The idea of interpretation and intended meaning of messages or conversations are derived from the categories of communication.
+Often, messages can have different interpretations depending on how they are perceived.
+This leads to different feelings than the intended meaning of the message.
+Conversations come from the idea of interpretation and the intended meaning of messages.
+This leads to four categories of communication.

 Categories of Communication

 When it comes to categories of communication there are four main types: Spoken or Verbal Communication, Non-Verbal Communication, Written Communication, and Visualizations.

 Verbal communication is the transfer of information through speaking or sign language.
 Additionally, verbal communication is seen in face-to-face conversations, video conferences, and phone calls.
 Verbal communication is the most common type of communication because it is the most efficient.